akarazhev/java-challenges/doc/interview/big_o.md

         return a + b;
     }

-    /**
-     * There will be roughly O(n) calls to pairSum.
-However, those calls do not exist simultaneously on the call stack,
-     * so you only need O(1) space.
-     */
     public static int pairSumSequence(final int n) {
         int sum = 0;
         for (int i = 0; i < n; i++) {